Midwifery and Neonatal 2020

 - Opportunity to attend the presentations delivered by Eminent Scientists from all over the world

 - Accepted abstracts will be published in Journal of Nursing and Healthcare and provided with DOI

-Midwifery 2019 intends to gather all the people across the globe like students, lecturers, Assistant Professors, Professors, Directors, Chairman, Chancellor, Scientists, Doctors, Managing Directors, Chief Executive Officers, Presidents and Noble advancements in the field of Midwifery and suggest for the development of Midwifery.
-London is the global center for Laureates and bases a platform for them to share their experience, knowledge and research work, recent higher education and research.
+Midwifery 2020 intends to gather all the people across the globe like students, lecturers, Assistant Professors, Professors, Directors, Chairman, Chancellor, Scientists, Doctors, Managing Directors, Chief Executive Officers, Presidents and Noble advancements in the field of Midwifery and suggest for the development of Midwifery.
+London is the global centre for Laureates and bases a platform for them to share their experience, knowledge and research work, recent higher education and research.
 According to the QS World University Ranking, it has the highest number of international students.

 Track 1: Midwifery